 USMLE Step 1 and 2 Prep Platform Reviews: Kaplan

 Before you start to prepare for your USMLE Step 1 and Step 2 CK exam, read this important Kaplan review.

-Perhaps one of the most widely know supplementary education companies in the world, Kaplan advertises themselves as, “your edge in a competitive world” and even goes so far as to say that 3 out of 4 doctors who prepped for the USMLE prepped with Kaplan.
+Perhaps one of the most widely known supplementary education companies in the world, Kaplan advertises themselves as, “your edge in a competitive world” and even goes so far as to say that 3 out of 4 doctors who prepped for the USMLE prepped with Kaplan.
 Kaplan’s USMLE preparation portal offers comprehensive and in-depth video lectures on a wide variety of topics covered on the USMLE, a Qbank with more than 2000 questions, downloadable content, and even several stimulated board exams.
 But, while Kaplan has a highly recognizable name and some good preparatory content, does popularity mean quality?
-Actually we don’t think so.
+Actually, we don’t think so.

 Kaplan at a Glance: Our overall score 2/5 stars

-- Comprehensive resource that entails a large question bank, powerpoint slides/notes, and videos for USMLE preparation
+- Comprehensive resource that entails a large question bank, PowerPoint slides/notes, and videos for USMLE preparation

 - Mini and full simulated board exams